jjsyp/portfolio/README.md

 # Portfolio

 **About Me**:
 I am a recent college graduate with a Bachelor’s of Science in Applied Computer Science.
-I am actively look for a career in software where I can further my passions and knowledge of this field.
+I am actively looking for a career in software where I can further my passions and knowledge of this field.
 I love the complex puzzle that comes with dealing with large scale applications and genuinely want to push and expand my abilities to tackle and coding and development challenge that comes my way.